FeliciaFavrholdt/3sem_Assignments/README.md

 # # Third semester assignments

-### This is a repository for all my assignments in the third semester of my AP degree in Computer Science at CPH Business Lyngby.
+#### A repository for all my assignments in the third semester of my AP degree in Computer Science at CPH Business Lyngby.

+    The semester is categorised into folders by week:
+    * week01
+    * week02
+    * week03 ..etc.

-### Every week of the semester has its own folder (Example: week01, week02 etc.).
-Every folder has its own README. file with a description of the assigments.
+    Every folder has its own README. file with a description of the assigments for that week.

-### All code is written by Felicia Favrholdt
+#### All code is written by Felicia Favrholdt